• Skip to primary navigation

 • Cucumber Raita Recipe (Pakistani)

-• No cooking needed - This quick and simple recipe requires no cooking and minimal chopping and cutting.
-It's great for last-minute side dishes.
+• No cooking needed: This quick and simple recipe requires minimal chopping and cutting and absolutely no cooking, making it the perfect last-minute addition to any menu.

-• Red Onions - These are the best onions to use, both for their pop of color and their mild, sweet taste.
+Red Onions: These are the best onions to use, thanks to their vibrant color and mild, sweet flavor.

 Substitutions & variations

-• Boondi raita - Boondi is the name of a popular South Asian snack that is made with gram flour.
+• Boondi raita: Boondi is a popular South Asian snack made with gram flour.
 These little crunchy balls soften when dipped in yogurt and taste delicious.
 I love using these instead of cucumber in my raita from time to time.

-• Eggplant raita – a personal favorite, sliced and pan-fried slices of eggplant are added to seasoned yogurt and tempered with aromatics.
+• Eggplant raita: a personal favorite that features sliced and pan-fried eggplant added to seasoned yogurt, tempered with aromatic spices.

-• Try different spices - Feel free to experiment and add red chili powder, chaat masala, or any other spice you feel would pair well with this yogurt sauce.
+• Try different spices: Feel free to experiment and add red chili powder, chaat masala, or any other spice you feel would pair well with this cucumber raita.

 Step-by-step instructions

-Third Step- Peel and grate the cucumber, squeezing it to remove the excess water before adding it to the yogurt.
+• Step 1: Peel and grate the cucumber, then squeeze it to remove excess water before adding it to the yogurt.

 Expert Tips

-• Salt—Too much salt can make the cucumber water, resulting in a runny cucumber raita recipe.
+• Salt: Too much salt can make the cucumber water, resulting in a runny cucumber raita recipe.
 For this reason, I keep the amount of salt I add to the yogurt to a minimum.
-If you feel the cucumber raita needs more salt, I suggest sprinkling it on before you eat it.
+If you feel the cucumber raita needs more salt, I suggest sprinkling it on just before serving.

-• Let the raita sit for 15 minutes - Once you mix everything, let the cucumber raita sit in the fridge for at least 15 minutes for the flavors to fuse.
+• Let the raita sit for 15 minutes: Once you've mixed everything, let the cucumber raita sit in the fridge for at least 15 minutes to allow the flavors to fuse.

 Recipe FAQS